-When ending a cover letter, you’ll want to use a phrase that shows you are excited about the potential of working together and thankful of the person for reading your letter.
+When ending a cover letter, you’ll want to use a phrase that shows you are excited about the potential of working together and thankful to the person for reading your letter.

-- I can’t wait to have the opportunity be apart of this company.
+- I can’t wait to have the opportunity to be apart of this company.

-- Thank you for reading this letter, I look forward to next steps.
+- Thank you for reading this letter; I look forward to the next steps.

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..

 Answering "What Makes You Unique" In A Job Interview